slsa-framework/slsa/docs/spec/draft/attested-build-env-levels.md

 | Compute platform | The compute system and infrastructure underlying a build platform, i.e., the host system (hypervisor and/or OS) and hardware.
 In practice, the compute platform and the build platform may be managed by the same or distinct organizations.
 | Host interface | The component in the compute platform that the hosted build platform uses to request resources for deploying new build environments, i.e., the VMM/hypervisor or container orchestrator.
 | Boot process | In the context of builds, the process of loading and executing the layers of firmware and/or software needed to start up a build environment on the build platform.
-| Measurement | The cryptographic hash of some system state in the build environment, including software binaries, configuration, or initialized run-time data.
-Software layers that are commonly measured include the bootloader, kernel, and kernel cmdline.
+| Measurement | The cryptographic hash of some component or system state in the build environment, including software binaries, configuration, or initialized run-time data.
+| Reference value | A specific measurement used as the good known value for a given build environment component or state.

 TODO: Disambiguate similar terms (e.g., image, build job, build runner)